konveyor/tackle-test-generator-cli/experiment/user_study/README.md

 because it samples entire test files.

-The sampled test files are copied to a new folder next to the given tests directory and with the same directory name with the addition of `_samples` suffix.
+The sampled test files are copied to a new folder next to the given tests directory and with the same directory name with the addition of `_sampled` suffix.
 The location of the sampled test files is also printed to the standard output.

-Second, it creates an Excel (csv) questionnaire that the user should answer with respect to the sampled test methods.
+Second, it creates inside the sampled directory an Excel (csv) questionnaire called `user_study_questionnaire.csv` that the user should answer with respect to the sampled test methods.

 The questionnaire has two parts: (1) a table, where each row relates to a specific test method (desginated by the test file and test method names), and (2) an optional open questions section,